vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_registry.md

 **Prerequisites**

 - You selected the option to deploy vSphere Integrated Containers Registry when you deployed the vSphere Integrated Containers appliance.
-- You downloaded the vSphere Integrated Containers Engine bundle from the appliance.
+- You downloaded the vSphere Integrated Containers Engine bundle from https://<i>vic_appliance_address</i>:9443.

 **Procedure**